jooh/neuroconda/README.md

 Please contact Johan Carlin or open an issue.

 # Contributing
-Contributors are welcome!
-Adding a package is done like so:
+Yes please!
+If you just want to see a new package, you would take the following steps:

-1. Add the package to neuroconda_basepackages.yml, ideally without any version pinning
+1. Add the package to neuroconda_basepackages.yml, ideally without any version pinning.
-2. run `make update` to re-generate a new neuroconda.yml file (including all dependencies)
+2. run `make update` to re-generate a new neuroconda.yml file (including all dependencies).
 3. Manually intervene to ensure that a) any non-PyPi pip packages have the correct install path (by plugging in the path from neuroconda_basepackages.yml), b) there are no further pip packages installed that could have been installed with conda instead